TOP Brands with numbers in their name

 3M Logo

-Beginning in 1902, 3M began its century-long journey, offering a variety of products and consumer goods to a global clientele.
-The company was originally named Minnesota Mining and Manufacturing Company, a direct reflection of its core industries.
+In 1902, 3M began its century-long journey, offering a range of products and consumer goods to a global clientele.
+The company was originally named Minnesota Mining and Manufacturing Company, reflecting its core industries.

 The rebranding exemplified the importance of evolving to keep the brand fresh and appealing to existing and potential consumers.